ankschoubey/old-blog/_posts/2020-08-17-imitating-experts.md

 layout: post
 comments: true
 description:
-categories: [Thoughts, draft]
+categories: [Thoughts]
 title: When you are just starting out, don’t try to imitate the expert.
 permalink: /imitating_experts/
 ---

 Imitate after you have a firm base to understand what and why they are doing something.

 Experts have a hard time explaining things they have internalized.